 Make things people want.

 This is the core tenet of consumer-centric marketing, the guiding principle behind all of my work and it's why, when we were asked to create the digital expression of Dewar’s The Drinking Man’s Scotch campaign in the US, we didn’t just make ads.
 We created a resource called The Drinking Man's Guide.
 We hosted live events and enlisted online influencers to produce useful content around the central themes of our campaign.
-On our central hub, users could take in all of the tips and tricks created by our network, create personalized social artifacts and check out three short films, including the one below on the subject of Individuality.
+On our hub, users could take in all of the tips and tricks created by our network, create personalized social artifacts and check out three short films, including the one below on the subject of Individuality.

 2. Advocacy is more powerful than advertising.